[rabbitmq-discuss] 3.0.4 extremely unstable in production...?

 > Up until recently though I had felt extremely comfortable with

-> Has anyone else seen similar behaviors?
-Is it simply due to the fact
+> much.
+Has anyone else seen similar behaviors?
+Is it simply due to

 More information about the rabbitmq-discuss